4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 *   "text": for a text value
 *   "real": for a numeric value that can include separators like a \<space>, <.>, or <,>
-*   "integer": for an integer value
+*   "integer": para un valor entero
 *   "boolean": for a True/False value
 *   "color": to define a background color
 *   "event": to display a button with a label.